Short Term, Evidence Based, Effective and Collaborative Family Counseling in Charlotte, North Carolina.

 - Access Underlying Emotions – How does that happen and what patterns develop?

-- Clarify Intentions – What would we prefer to have happen and what might that look like?
+- Clarify Intentions – What would you prefer to have happen and what might that look like?

 - Promote Openness – Explore and initiate more openness and intentional engagement.

 It’s important to mention that Family Therapy is a highly specialized skill set, and we are trained, credentialed and ready to help make a difference.
 We also want to be transparent and let you know there are certain situations which may be beyond the scope of our practice and other specialized services are required.
-Those include but are not limited to eating disorders, addiction and potential self-harm.
+Those include but are not limited to eating disorders, ongoing / active addiction and potential self-harm.
 In such cases we will provide referrals and do what we can to help stabilize the family unit.
+For more information click here or call our Client Support team (704-319-5593).

 At Wellness, it doesn’t matter who you are or where you come from; whether your family is traditional or non-traditional.